prgaero/prgaero.github.io/project4a.md

 - Basic math utilities including convolution operations in `numpy` and `math`.
 - Any functions for pretty plots.
 - ``bebop_autonomy`` packages for controlling the PRGHusky.
-- Any function that computes features/corners
+- Any function that computes features/corners.
-- Any function that matches feature correspondences
+- Any function that matches feature correspondences.
-- Any function that performs KLT or any other tracker
+- Any function that performs KLT or any other feature tracker.

 <b> Disallowed:
 - Any function that computes sparse or dense optical flow.